vmoros/ray-tracer-challenge/notes.md

     * References, even if they're not `const`, suffer from the same problem because changing a reference changes the thing that's being pointed to.
 You can't change what a reference points to, which is what you want to do in assignment if you have a member that's a reference.
       * This is a good reason to use raw pointers.
 The smart pointers involve ownership, which I didn't want my pointers to do.
 They're purely "observers" in my context, not owners.
 I don't want the object to be destroyed when my pointer dies so raw pointers were the right choice.
 * How to enable and benefit from sanitizers
+* At first, the only type of shape I had was Sphere and it was hard-coded everywhere: in World, Intersection, etc. Then I made an abstract Shape class that Sphere inherited from.
+Updating everything was a pain but I learned a lot about inheritance, virtual functions, polymorphism with pointers/references, etc.

 # Interesting bugs
 * I found intersections of spheres in a ranged for loop over a vector of spheres.
 My mistake was to take the spheres by copy (instead of by reference) in the for loop.
 Each intersection has a pointer to the sphere on which it's an intersection so with these copies, the pointers were to temporary spheres.
 That one took me a while to debug.
 Rust would prevent something like that with lifetimes.